We are searching for

 • Corrosion Coverage: Corrosion warranties cover any rust damage your vehicle suffers over time.
 Some policies will focus on exterior rust or only cover damage in the case of significant corrosion.
 A total rust percentage measures this; if you don't meet the criteria set by your warranty issuer, they may not cover the damage.

 • Powertrain Warranty: A powertrain warranty covers any part of your vehicle that helps it move.
 This coverage includes your transmission, drive axle, turbocharger, and engine.
-A good extended warranty will cover all the parts of your engine, like the cylinder block, heads, valvetrain, fuel pump, injectors, gaskets, seals, and flywheel.
+A good extended car warranty will cover all the parts of your engine, like the cylinder block, heads, valvetrain, fuel pump, injectors, gaskets, seals, and flywheel.
 A powertrain warranty can also cover the front and rear differentials and your car's driveshafts.

-• EV Warranty: Often referred to as EV or Hybrid component warranties, an EV warranty will cover the internal mechanics of your electric vehicle.
+• EV Warranty: Often referred to as EV or Hybrid component warranties, an EV extended warranty will cover the internal mechanics of your electric vehicle.
 This coverage is separate from your standard warranty due to the construction difference between internal combustion engines and electric vehicles.
-An EV warranty will cover the battery, electric motor, and other EV-specific parts.
+An EV extended warranty will cover the battery, electric motor, and other EV-specific parts.

 • Safety System Warranty: Sometimes referred to as a restraint systems warranty, this type of coverage will protect some of the safety features in your vehicle.
-These warranties usually deal with the standard features you find in most cars, like seat belts and airbags.
+These extended warranties usually deal with the standard features you find in most cars, like seat belts and airbags.

 Should I Buy an Extended Warranty on a New Car?